hauleth/hauleth/content/post/elixir-application.md

 ```

 Unfortunately Phoenix do not use this field itself and do not suggest using one
-in it's default project generator.
+in its default project generator.
 But in general it's good practise.

 ## Summary